 The peak of Rausudake is approximately 1,600 m.
-You start climbing from near sea level 0.
-At the entrance of the mountain trail, there is a large Katsura tree, whose heart-shaped leaves heal visitors' hearts.
-On the way through the woods a sharp uphill is a bit hard, but you will be moved when you have an open view.
-As you reach Gokurakudaira, a view spreads in front of your eyes.
+You start climbing from near sea level.
+At the entrance of the mountain trail, there is a large Katsura tree, whose heart-shaped leaves are said to heal visitors' hearts.
+On the way through the woods a sharp uphill is a bit hard, but the view from Gokurakudaira is worth it.

 There you can enjoy a fresh. cool breeze.
-As a measure against bears, a box keeping smell is set up, which allows visitors to store food.
+As a measure against bears, a box is set up which allows visitors to store food.

 After passing by Gokurakudaira, you climb a rocky area all the way to the end.
-If you are lucky, you bump into chipmunks.
-This uphill is also hard, but a view from the peak is awesome.
-The Sea of Okhotsk spreads on the Utoro side, and you can see Kunashirito on the Rausu side.
-Sometimes it's foggy, and you may get to meet Brocken monster.
+If you are lucky you might even see chipmunks.
+This uphill is also a good workout, but the view from the peak is awesome.
+The Sea of Okhotsk spreads out on the Utoro side, and you can see Kunashirito on the Rausu side.
+Sometimes it's foggy, and you may get to meet a Brocken spectre.

-As you climb down, you will find a hot spring hotel near the entrance of the mountain trail, and some open air baths are open free of charge.
-However, there is no partition, so there is no place where women can disrobe.
-But we recommend that they try at least a foot bath.
+As you climb down, you will find a hot spring hotel near the entrance of the mountain trail, and some open-air baths that are free to enjoy.
+However, there is no partition dividing the hot spring into men's and women's sides.
+But we recommend that you try at least a foot bath.

-In addition, when you go back to Utoro, you can find a restaurant where you can eat not only seafood but also Brown bear and sea lion, animals only found in Shiretoko.
+When you go back to Utoro, you can find a restaurant where you can eat not only seafood but also Brown bear and sea lion, animals only found in Shiretoko.
 Brown bear's raw meat is rather simple.
-Please savor the taste.

-After the first visit, you want to go back to Shiretoko, which is a brown bear habitat.
-Bears are often spotted in the Shiretoko Five Lakes, and Rausudake also has various spots where bears frequent.
-You should not forget that you are a visitor to their habitat, and please enjoy yourself while taking measures such as bringing a bear bell, being in a group, not throwing away food, and gather bear information.
+After the first visit, you may want to go back to Shiretoko.
+Shiretoko is brown bear habitat, and bears are often spotted in the Shiretoko Five Lakes, and Rausudake also has spots where bears frequent.
+You should not forget that you are a visitor to their habitat, and please enjoy yourself while taking measures such as bringing a bear bell, being in a group, not throwing away food, and checking the latest bear updates.